The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 ### Downtime

 Handling downtime is rather simple on Ninja.
 Our filler rotation being flexible means that there is very little for us to do in terms of preparing for a segment where the boss is untargetable.
-Unless the downtime happens right before or during Trick, Ninja does well in handling downtime because our cooldowns will continue to tick down.
+Unless the downtime happens right before or during Trick, Ninja does well handling downtime because our cooldowns will continue to tick down.
 This is why we do so well in fights with downtime; examples include E6S, E11S and E12S Phase Two.

 **Notes:**

-* If we are to overcap mudra during downtime, use a ninjutsu before the boss is untargetable to avoid overcapping.
+* If we are going to overcap mudra during downtime, use a Ninjutsu before the boss is untargetable to avoid overcapping.
-* Since preparing a ninjutsu takes time (one to two seconds), we can prepare a ninjutsu during downtime and promptly use it when the boss is targetable again.
+* Since preparing a Ninjutsu takes time (one to two seconds), we can prepare a Ninjutsu during downtime and promptly use it when the boss is targetable again.
 Such as, if Trick is to be ready within 20 seconds, we can Suiton or otherwise possibly use Raiton.
 By doing this, we may gain a GCD in the post-downtime phase.

 Some fights (P2S notably) may have downtime that happens mid-Trick.
 Your options are to use Trick before or after the downtime segment.
 The decision comes down to two factors: